Welcome to Gvarv, the fruit village and apple capital in the heart of Telemark.

-Protected geographical indication (PGI) is a public certification scheme that provide legal protection for products that have a close link to a specific geographical area as well as traditional local specialities.
+Protected Geographical Indication (PGI) is a public certification scheme that provides legal protection for products that have a close link to a specific geographical area as well as traditional local specialities.
 Norway has its own national legislation in addition to the EU scheme.

 The purpose of certification is to increase innovation and product ranges by stimulating regional and local food production.